Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 # Implementing Our Logic

 We now have all the tools of implementing our Magic 8-Ball.
 First, let's close the _Assistant Editor_ and return to the _Standard Editor_.

+> [action]
 Use the _Project navigator_ to display `ViewController.swift` in the _Standard Editor_.

 Next, let's implement our logic.
 First, we'll add an instance variable that is an array of strings containing all possible answers of our Magic 8-Ball.
 Feel free to add in some of your own!